 Unless your home has experienced flooding, it’s fairly easy to keep mold out of some rooms, like the bedrooms and living room.
 However, there are some spaces that naturally provide the perfect situation for mold growth.

-MOLD GROWING IN BASEMENTS & GARAGES
+WHERE DOES MOLD GROW IN BASEMENTS & GARAGES?

 Whether it’s a finished or unfinished, your basement will experience a lot of the same challenges, including high humidity and poor air circulation.